TagStudioDev/TagStudio/CONTRIBUTING.md

 When pushing your code, several automated workflows will check it against predefined tests and style checks.
 It's _highly recommended_ that you run these checks locally beforehand to avoid having to fight back-and-forth with the workflow checks inside your pull requests.
 These tools are installed into your environment if you ran `poetry install --with dev`.
-You can get a shell with these tools on the activated on the path with `poetry shell`.
+You can run the tools by prepending `poetry run` to the command.
+Like `poetry run ruff`.

 > [!TIP]
 > To format the code automatically before each commit, there's a configured action available for the `pre-commit` hook.
 Install it by running `pre-commit install`.
 The hook will be executed each time on running `git commit`.